mxw/mxawng/src/collections/_poems/march-6th.md

 stop in their tracks and feel release,
 the satisfaction of a quiet ending to each day?

-further along, here the buildings also seem to speak.
+further along, here the empty buildings seem to offer
-they hiss and they whisper and string their
+their own suggestions, in big whispering echoes,
-crumpled edicts out onto a wiry wind.
+they string their crumpled edicts out onto a wiry wind.
-they tower indifferently overhead, feigning secrecy
+they tower aloof overhead, feigning secrecy
-—their back alleys tower, too,
+—their back alleys tower, too, in imitation,
-dressed in agitated signage, in all caps, as if to say:
+decked in agitated signage, in all caps, as if to say:
 it is impossible.
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&ensp;
                     and the wind